eclipse/jnosql-databases/cassandra-driver/README.md

 ### How To install

-On Cassandra, the integration test is made with cassandra-unit, so just the test and
+On Cassandra, the integration test is made with cassandra-unit, so just run the tests and install with maven command:
 1. Execute the test `mvn clean install`